 The company offers more features than you would expect for a small VPN, with more than 20 locations, ad and malicious website blocking, direct .onion and .i2p access, and clients for Windows, Mac, iOS and Android, as well as a Chrome extension.

 There's support for connecting up to four devices simultaneously.
-That's fractionally below the industry average of five, but still better than some top competitors (the excellent ExpressVPN only supports three.)
+That's fractionally below the industry average of five, and less than competitors like the excellent ExpressVPN and NordVPN.

 Torrents are supported, though only with the Turkey location.
 That could make for poor performance if everyone else is piling onto the same servers.